 Most cameras require a light source to create an image.
 But since thermal energy is naturally emitted radiation, a thermal imager is able to “see” the environment regardless of lighting conditions.
 This passive technology can be used in complete darkness without the need for an illuminator, making it an extremely covert and versatile solution.

 Humans, animals and vehicles are typically warmer than their environment, providing a high contrast that allows for fast wide-angle detection of threats from a much further distance (sometimes up to 50km) than what can be achieved with optical imaging.

-This video demonstrates how much easier it is to detect and track people (because of their heat) with thermal imaging.
+This silent video demonstrates how much easier it is to detect and track people (because of their heat) with thermal imaging.

 Consistent Day/Night Coverage

 A visible camera’s image quality is dependent on good lighting conditions, and in areas where contrast is poor or dynamic range is too wide, visible cameras can become practially useless.
 Thermal, however, is completely immune to changes in light, allowing it to see consistently in any lighting environment for true 24/7 day/night imaging.

 See Through Smoke & Light Fog

 Thermal energy passes through many visible obscurants including smoke, dust, light fog, and light foliage.
 The comparison image shown here demonstrates how effective this can be when viewing a forest fire.